golemcloud/golem-ai/README.md

-# golem-llm
+# Golem-AI

-WebAssembly Components providing a unified API for various LLM providers.
+WebAssembly Components providing a unified API for various Ai features with multiple providers.

-## Versions
+## LLM

-There are 8 published WASM files for each release:
+There are 10 published WASM files for each LLM release:

 | Name                                 | Description                                                                          |
 |--------------------------------------|--------------------------------------------------------------------------------------|